adrianSACHA/currency-conventer/README.md

 https://adriansacha.github.io/currency-conventer/

 ## 📒 Description
 Simple currency conventer from PLN to GBP and DOL.
+My first using < form >
+# How to use
+1. Write amount of PLN in the fied *Wpisz kwotę jaką chcesz otrzymać* you want to exchange
+2. Choose currency
+3. Press the button **Przelicz**
+5. Then you will see how much money you will get

 ## 👀 Preview
 ![Currency conventer DEMO](images/Currency.gif)